adambkaplan/enhancements/enhancements/builds/disable-jenkins-pipeline.md

 Distrbuting and supporting Jenkins directly has always been challenging for OpenShift.
 Jenkins is based in Java and is extended by a convoluted ecosystem of plugins, which are a constant source of bugs and CVEs.
-Historically, the sprawling nature of Jenkins and its dependencies has made it impossible for Red Hat to independently compile Jenkins and the libraries used by OpenShift's plugin extensions.
-We instead distribute Jenkins directly from community binaries, making it vulnerable to supply chain attacks from sophisticated attackers.
-Given the increasing prevalence of supply chain attacks globally (SolarWinds), relying on third parties for binary code is becoming less tolerable for product security.

 Jenkins itself is not native to Kubernetes and does not use a Java runtime that has been optimized for cloud-native environments (i.e. Quarkus).
 As a result, it has poor resilience when run on Kubernetes.